Recursive Rules with Aggregation: A Simple Unified Semantics

 When given that only 19 others will attend, due to the uncertainty of whether Tom will attend, neither the given rule nor the completion rule will fire.
 So whether one uses the declaration of complete or not, there is no way to infer that Tom will attend, or Tom will not attend.
 So, founded semantics says it is undefined.

-Then constraint semantics tries both for it to be true, and for it to be false; both satisfy the rule, so there are two models: one that Tom will attend, and one that Tom will not attend.
+Then constraint semantics tries both for it to be true, and for it to be false; both satisfy the rule, so there are two models: one where Tom will attend, and one where Tom will not attend.

-\item Finally, an uncertain complete predicate can be further declared ``closed'', meaning that an assertion of the predicate is made false if inferring it to be true requires itself to be true.
+\item {\bf Closed, or not closed.}~ Finally, an uncertain complete predicate can be further declared ``closed'' or not.

+Being closed means that an assertion of the predicate is made false if inferring it to be true requires itself to be true.